^

 20 May 2024, 13:29

-Overall, osteoarthritis is a chronic disease that requires ongoing management to relieve symptoms and maintain joint function.
+Overall, osteoarthritis is a chronic condition that requires ongoing management to relieve symptoms and maintain joint function.
 Early diagnosis and appropriate treatment can help slow the progression of the disease and improve overall joint health.

 This highlights the societal impact of the disease and the need for greater action to develop more effective treatments that can be used to treat and prevent osteoarthritis.

-New consortium to solve the problem
+New consortium to tackle the problem

 Communication is the key to success

-For the first time, the network consolidates and expands the efforts of national research programs in primary care, rheumatology, orthopedics, public health, pain medicine, psychology, pharmacy, cell therapy, physical therapy, nutrition, public health, occupational therapy, epidemiology and health economics.
+For the first time, the network consolidates and expands the efforts of national research programs in primary care, rheumatology, orthopaedics, public health, pain medicine, psychology, pharmacy, cell therapy, physical therapy, nutrition, public health, occupational therapy, epidemiology and health economics.

 You are reporting a typo in the following text: